A LIFE WITHOUT LIMITS

 We agreed to partner Eli with a German Shepherd named Martin.
 As soon as Eli and Martin met, we could see they made a great team.
 And Eli decided to keep Glen, in his retirement, as a pet.
 Now Eli and Martin have embarked on their new partnership – enabling Eli to continue enjoying his highly independent, active life without pause.
 When asked why he wanted a guide dog, Eli simply roared “Independence!”.

 When asked why he wanted a guide dog, Eli simply roared “Independence!”

 From start to finish, creating new partnerships takes lots of time, energy and love.Please support us so that we can continue to create more life-changing partnerships like Eli and Martin.

 The Israel Guide Dog Centre is dedicated to improving the quality of life of blind and disabled Israelis.

 Founded in 1991, the Israel Guide Dog Centre operates the only internationally accredited guide dog programme in the country.
 We are members of the International Guide Dog Federation.
-We provide our guide and service dogs free of charge to clients suffering from sight loss and other challenges, such as autism and PTSD.
+We provide our guide dogs free of charge to our clients.
 We are a small charity making a huge difference, but this is only possible thanks to the support we receive from you.